-The League of Women Voters of Wisconsin operates at the state level with grassroots support from 19 local Leagues.
-We are part of The League of Women Voters of the United States, with 900 state and local Leagues comprising a vast citizen lobby corps in all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands and Hong Kong.
+The League of Women Voters of Wisconsin operates at the state level.
+The Wisconsin League has grassroots support from 20 local Leagues.
+We are part of The League of Women Voters of the United States which has 900 state and local Leagues.
+They are comprised of a vast citizen lobby corps in all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Hong Kong.

 What Does the League Do Now?

-Formed from the movement that secured the right to vote for women, the centerpiece of the League’s efforts remain to expand participation and give a voice to all Americans.
-We do this at all three levels of government, engaging in both broad educational efforts as well as advocacy.
+We were formed from the movement that secured the right to vote for women.
+Therefore, the centerpiece of the League’s efforts remains to expand participation and give a voice to all Americans.
+We do this at all three levels of government.
+We engage in both broad educational efforts as well as advocacy.
 Our issues are grounded in our respected history of making democracy work for all Americans.

 Why Should I Support the League of Women Voters?

 The League is different from many organizations because what it accomplishes comes directly from member involvement.
 It is a grassroots organization that provides every member with opportunities to learn and educate others about government and take action on public policy.

 We walk our talk!
 We need everyone to participate in order for our community to be strong, safe and vibrant.
 Whether you contribute time, money, or both, you can feel confident that your investment in democracy goes far in the League.